 If regifting is not an option in your books, you can always donate your purchase to any neighborhood welfare organization and help someone in dire need of those gloves you don’t want.

 Rescue it with some fun sashiko mending if it’s just an itsy-bitsy snag on your shirt.
 Take in the waist of your jeans with fun pleats.
 In this way, you get to have fun customizing your clothes!

-In case you appreciate the value of getting some of your money back, there are plenty of marketplaces where you can sell your brand new clothes with tags and packaging or without.
+In case you appreciate the value of getting some of your money back, there are plenty of marketplaces where you can sell your brand-new clothes with tags and packaging.

 8) How can ClickPost Help with your Fashion eCommerce Returns?

 Clickpost’s returns management software can help you with your fashion eCommerce Returns.
 This AI-driven software has made returns hassle-free by giving you the power of automation, transparency, visibility of shipments, and quick resolutions.